IMFs and Ion–Dipole Forces

 - Intermolecular forces (IMFs) are forces between molecules, not within them.

-- London dispersion forces (LDFs) – in all molecules, strongest in large/nonpolar ones
+- London dispersion forces (LDFs) – between all molecules

 - Dipole–dipole forces – between polar molecules